What You'll Learn

 When a doctor is prescribing medication, parents should expect a clear explanation of the treatment options, and why one option is being recommended.

-“I talk to parents broadly about the choices we have—different classes and types of medications we might use—and why the medication I’m suggesting is my first choice,” explains Dr. Ron Steingard, a child and adolescent psychiatrist at the Child Mind Institute.
+“I talk to parents broadly about the choices we have—different classes and types of medications we might use—and why the medication I’m suggesting is my first choice,” explains Ron Steingard, MD, a veteran child and adolescent psychiatrist.

 Dr. Steingard emphasizes the wide variation in the way kids respond to any given medication, and explains that parents will be his partners in not only administering medication but arriving at the right dose for their child.
 At each step the observations from parents, the child, and sometimes the teacher will determine what comes next.